Admiralgade 25: 17th and 18th centuries

 By 1689 the corner property, as No. 225 in the city's East Quarter (Øster Kvarter), was owned by a Justice Councillor (justitsråd) Muhle.

 The property was later acquired by Hans Jørgen Hintz.
 In 1753, he sold it at auction to merchant (hørkræmmer) Christen Nielsen Waage (1723–1791).
 In the new cadastre of 1756, Waage's property was listed as No. 289.
 He had bought another property in the same year in Store Kongensgade (St. Ann's East Quarter, No. 238), where he lived from then on.
 In 1757, he was married to Hedevig Lynge (died 1758), who died in labour the following year.

 On 19 December 1763, Waage sold the property to Nicolaj Palludan (1735–1770).
 On 23 June 1766 the property was acquired by Peter Winther.
 In Copenhagen's 1773 Street Directory, he is listed as a tea merchant.
-On 27 February 1775, Winther sold the property to innkeeper Rasmus Andersen Bruun.
+On 27 February 1775, Winther sold the property to barkeeper Rasmus Andersen Bruun.

 On 17 March 1777, No. 289 was acquired by goldsmith Christen Nielsen Lindbach (1738–1815).
 At the time of the 1787 census, Lindbach resided in the building with his wife Johanne Dorothea (1740–1816), their six children (aged 11 to 20), the goldsmiths Peter Hansen (1763–1797) and Jens Christian Møller (1764–), two apprentices and one maid.
 Lindbach's workshop was located in the Admiralgade wing of the building.
 The property was also home to two more households.
 One of them consisted of a 50-year-old widow named Høyer, her nine-year-old son Widius, a maid and two lodgers.
 The last household consisted of just one person, Andreas Brask, a tea merchant.

 Lindbach's building, together with most of the other buildings in the area, was destroyed in the Copenhagen Fire of 1795.
 Lindbach was able to buy the adjacent fire sites (No. 267 and No. 290) after the fire as well as another one at the corner of Ved Stranden and Voldhusgade.
 The corner lot No. 289 was expanded with a piece of the old No. 290 in Laksegade.
 The current building on the site was constructed in 1797–1798.
 On 2 September 1798, it was inspected for Kjøbenhavns Brandforsikring (Copenhagen Fire Insurance) by master carpenter J. C. Wahl (1759–1838) and master mason Poul Egerod and its value in connection was estimated at 7,800 rigsdaler.
 Laksegade 30 was also completed for Lindbach in 1798.
 Admiralgade 23 was completed for him in 1799, followed by Dybensgade 21 in 1800.

 While the construction took place, Lindbach and his family found a temporary home at the corner of Torvegade and Dronningensgade in Christianshavn.
 In 1797 they had already moved back to one of the apartments in his new building at Ved Stranden 8 and did therefore not return to their old home at the corner of Admiralgade and Laksegade once the construction had been completed.